SUNET/cnaas-nms/docs/reporef/index.rst

 - network_definitions: Dictionary of {<name>, [entries]}:

-  | A network entry can be one of: an address or an include.
+  | A network entry can be one of: an address, an include or a reference.
   | Address:

   * address: A IPv4 address, IPv6 address, IPv4 network or IPv6 network.